Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên09/12/2024

-Cruciferous vegetables are worth adding to your diet.
+Cruciferous vegetables are definitely worth adding to your diet.
 However, there is one cruciferous vegetable that stands out when it comes to controlling blood pressure and reducing the risk of cancer.
 That is bok choy.

 This vegetable is packed with nutritional benefits.
-One cup of chopped bok choy contains 1 gram of fiber along with a variety of vitamins and minerals, according to WebMD.
+One cup of chopped bok choy contains 1 gram of fiber along with a variety of vitamins and minerals, according to WebMD .

 Bok choy contains glucosinolates, which studies have shown may help reduce the risk of certain cancers, says Destini Moody, and it contains fiber and vitamin K, both of which are good for the heart, according to Health Digest.